COPtoLON/TMRW/Algorithm/README.md

+# This work is on hold for a while

 Each strategy is broken down into its own section, but the structure is consistent so everyone in the team knows exactly where to find specific details.

 Strategy Overview